csessig86/leaflet-maps-intro/about.md

+####About the author
+Chris Essig is a web developer at The Gazette in Cedar Rapids, Iowa.

+Contact:
+@CEssig
+csessig86@gmail.com

 ####Course description

 Maps!
 Who doesn't love wonderful, colorful maps?
 In this course we will be building a map with Leaflet.js., a very popular Javascript mapping library.
 The map will display both markers and shapes.
 The shapes will be used to create a basic choropleth map.